 This makes it all the more confusing when we find the continuing resistance and truly an anti-Thoroughbred culture in the warmblood circles.
 Having been a participant in the warmblood fad in this country I can say from personal experience that the inclusion of the Thoroughbred in the breeding inspections was grudging and they were looked upon as a lesser animal.
 I heard comments as 'not more than 20%', or 'it is better if they are 2 or 3 generations back' - and the American Thoroughbred was barely tolerated: 'sprint only', 'built downhill', 'not proper saddle-horse conformation' were comments I heard continually in the 1990s, the Thoroughbred especially the American Thoroughbred was treated like something that smelled bad.

 Yet the facts don't support these prejudices.
 If the European warmblood had not added copious amounts of both Thoroughbred and Trotter it would still be pulling a plow--the racehorse gave it sport ability, it had no sport talent until the racehorse genes were crossed in, and even then it required multiple doses over decades to lighten up and correct the movement and conformation of it's farm horse base.
 Don't believe me?
-Extend the pedigrees of your favorite sport warmblood, and it will lead back to the racehorse every time, and you will also discover the 'centuries' of European bred horses are absent, after the late 1800s those spaces in the pedigrees are blank--nothing there, and the only lines that are recorded are the Anglo breeds: Norfolk Trotter, Yorkshire Coach, Thoroughbred, and even some American Running Horse and American Trotter.
+Extend the pedigrees of your favorite sport warmblood, and it will lead back to the racehorse every time, and you will also discover the 'centuries' of European bred horses are absent, after the mid-1800s those spaces in the pedigrees are blank--nothing there, and the only lines that are recorded are the Anglo breeds: Norfolk Trotter, Yorkshire Coach, Thoroughbred, and even some American Running Horse and American Trotter.

 The Thoroughbred, full or part-bred, has been a top Olympic style competitor since the 1912 Olympics when 'team equestrian' was begun.
 And even in modern times, the Thoroughbred still dominates the standings of top equine athletes.
 But don't look for the Thoroughbred breed in the 'world rankings' because as a breed it is not even tabulated--those world rankings are only for European Union approved breeds (WBFSH), contrary to the title, they do not represent the true world rankings, just their closed club.
 But you are not supposed to notice that, the intention is you believe those listed breeds are the true leaders in sport (see While You Were Sleeping for how this slick promotional trick was implemented).